city-mobil/insecticide/README.md

 # Insecticide

-Insecticide is a tool suite for [Redis](https://redis.io/) profiling.
+Insecticide is a tool suite for [Redis](https://redis.io/) configuration profiling.
 It finds ambiguous values in your redis configuration.

 > NOTE: This is non-stable alpha version